Renewing & Returning Items

 the following year.

-- Most Interlibrary Loan and UBorrow items may be renewed once, for one to three weeks.
+- Many Interlibrary Loan items may be renewed once, for one to three weeks.

-items, recalled items, and some Interlibrary Loan items may not be renewed.
+items, recalled items, and some Interlibrary Loan items are ineligible for renewal.

 - Items that have been billed as lost